lenis2000/homepage/_posts/events/2019-01-16-reading-seminar.md

 3. February 15, 2019

-    *TBA* - Projection formula for Gibbs measures on tilings (formula for the number of trapezoidal Gelfand-Tsetlin schemes)
+    *Ethan Zell* - Projection formula for Gibbs measures on tilings (formula for the number of trapezoidal Gelfand-Tsetlin schemes)
     <br>
     [arXiv:1109.1412 and arXiv:1208.3443]